xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Note  that  DoProc  and DoMain are not quite symmetrical.
 DoProc uses a call to BeginBlock, whereas DoMain cannot.
-That's because a procedure  is signaled by the keyword PROCEDURE (abbreviated by a 'p' here), while the main program gets no  keyword  other  than the BEGIN itself.
+That's because a procedure  is signaled by the keyword PROCEDURE (abbreviated by a `p` here), while the main program gets no  keyword  other  than the BEGIN itself.

 And _THAT_ brings up an interesting question: WHY?

-If  we  look  at the structure of C programs, we  find  that  all functions are treated just  alike,  except  that the main program happens to be identified by its name, "main."
+If  we  look  at the structure of C programs, we  find  that  all functions are treated just  alike,  except  that the main program happens to be identified by its name, `main`.
 Since  C functions can appear in any order, the main program can also be anywhere in the compilation unit.